Re opening April 26th, click here for more info

 Does the course include uplift?
 No, from our experience children are too tired by this point to safely ride all day.

-Below are some guidelines on the difficulty of our courses, it is a designed to ensure you do not book on a course that is too difficult for you.
+Below are some guidelines on the difficulty of our courses, it is designed to ensure you do not book on a course that is too difficult for you.

 These are the minimum requirements to ensure that the group functions effectively.
-If your skills are above the minimum requirement you can still book on and learn a lot from the course.
+If your skills are above the minimum requirement you can still book on and learn a lot from a course.
 For example you may ride black runs weekly but have a skills gap regarding corners.
 Carving Corners is an intermediate course and is therefore suitable for you as an advanced rider.